mike-fam/1001-marking-helper/README.md

      ![Static Analysis screenshot](https://i.imgur.com/0n0fiEK.png)

 5. After you've done marking the assignment, close your editor.
 The tool will prompt for another student id.
+Enter a blank line to close the tool.

 *Note:* I've tried to make this cross platform, but I use this mostly on Windows and tested it on MacOS, so there might be some issues with other OSes.